capactio/website/community/user-profiles.md

 #### Goals

-- Help the company getting more customers
 - Standardize day-one and day-two operations for the software regardless of the different setup
+- Provide self-service options for the customers
 - Reduce time spend on customer support

 #### Frustrations